 - Drafting of almost all text and oversight of NBF website

-- Drafting of almost all text and oversight of NBF program
+- Drafting of almost all text and oversight of NBF printed program

-- Organization of Pavilion of the States – the NBF’s most popular pavilion
+- Organization of Pavilion of the States – the National Book Festival’s most popular pavilion

 - Overall planning of the festival

 - From July 1 through the end of September, Center for the Book staff members spent either the vast majority or a substantial portion of their time carrying out National Book Festival responsibilities